kaBeech/monads-are-easy/README.md

 # Monad Notes

-I made this when the ideas of monads and related concepts finally clicked in my head.
+I made this when the ideas of monads and related concepts finally "fully" clicked in my head.

 My goal is not to provide a complete introduction to monads, but to summarize the important points in a way that is easy to understand for someone who already has some